Chapter

 What does Exodus 3:6 mean?

 In response, Moses "hid his face."
 It is uncertain if he bowed with his face to the ground or covered his face with his clothing, though bowing is more likely.
 He feared looking at God.
 The Jews believed no one could see God and live (Exodus 33:20).
 The ground was holy (Exodus 3:5) and God was there with Moses.
-This is the first written occurrence of God directly speaking with someone over the prior 400 years of the history of Israel.
-Interestingly, God spoke to John the Baptist, many centuries later, after another 400-year period of silence.
-In that moment, God would introduce the coming of the Messiah to offer freedom from sins.
-This is one of many ways Jesus has often been noted as similar to Moses, offering a second exodus of freedom to people.
+This is the first written occurrence of God directly speaking with someone over the prior four hundred years of history.
+In a parallel, God spoke to John the Baptist after another four-hundred-year period of silence.
+In that moment, God would introduce the coming of the Messiah to offer freedom from sins (Mark 1:9–11).
+This is one of many ways Jesus has often been noted to be like Moses, offering an eternal exodus of freedom from sin to people.

 Expand